whaleen/cf/_posts/2017-03-02-ice-agents-prefer-deporting-illegals-to-changing-.markdown

   president to reach across the aisle on matters immigration is to grab a Democrat or an errant Republican by the throat.'
 ---
-<span style="font-size: 18px;">There were a few tense hours before President Trump’s</span> [First Address to Congress.](https://www.bloomberg.com/politics/articles/2017-03-01/full-text-trump-s-first-address-to-congress-as-prepared-for-delivery){:style="font-size: 18px;"} <span style="font-size: 18px;">All news outlets were</span> [claiming](http://www.cnn.com/2017/02/28/politics/trump-immigration-bill/index.html){:style="font-size: 18px;"} <span style="font-size: 18px;">the president would call for an immigration bill in which both sides would be asked to compromise.</span>
+There were a few tense hours before President Trump’s [First Address to Congress.](https://www.bloomberg.com/politics/articles/2017-03-01/full-text-trump-s-first-address-to-congress-as-prepared-for-delivery) All news outlets were</span> [claiming](http://www.cnn.com/2017/02/28/politics/trump-immigration-bill/index.html) the president would call for an immigration bill in which both sides would be asked to compromise.

 Was this Fake News?
 Or, was the president sending up a trial balloon to test the reaction?
 Was Donald Trump, who has both Houses, planning to give away the store (and a shot at a second term)?
 I hope I speak for Deplorables when I say this: The only time you want the president to reach across the aisle on matters immigration is to grab a Democrat or an errant Republican by the throat.